Important information

 “In this environment,” he added, “I am increasingly focused on industries that are discounting some additional economic weakness that may never show up.”

-Jared Franz is an economist with 18 years of investment industry experience (as of 12/31/2023).
+Jared Franz is an economist with 19 years of investment industry experience (as of 12/31/2024).
 He holds a PhD in economics from the University of Illinois at Chicago and a bachelor’s degree in mathematics from Northwestern University.

 Chris Buchbinder is an equity portfolio manager with 28 years of investment industry experience (as of 12/31/2023).
 He holds bachelor's degrees in economics and international relations from Brown.

-Pramod Atluri is a fixed income portfolio manager with 20 years of investment industry experience (as of 12/31/2023).
-He holds an MBA from Harvard and a bachelor’s degree from the University of Chicago.
-He is a CFA charterholder.
+Pramod Atluri is a fixed income portfolio manager at Capital Group.
+He has 21 years of investment industry experience and has been with Capital Group for nine years.
+He holds an MBA from Harvard Business School and a bachelor's degree in biological chemistry from the University of Chicago, where he also completed the requirements for bachelor's degrees in economics and chemistry.
+He holds the Chartered Financial Analyst® designation.
+Pramod is based in Los Angeles.

 Our latest insights